-Kingston is a port city, largest city and capital of Jamaica (Caribbean Sea).
-The seaport is located on the island's southeastern coast and has population around 670,000.
+Kingston is a seaport, largest city (population around 670,000) and capital of Jamaica (island country in central Caribbean Sea).
+The seaport is located on the island's southeastern coast, and near Port Royal.

 - Liguanea Club (upper-class social and recreational club) is on Knutsford Blvd.
 The club owns over 14 hectares (35 acres) of land including former Liguanea Park (current Emancipation Park.
 Liguanea Club gave a 7 acres land as a gift to the Jamaican Government to establish the park.
 It is famous for the 3 m (11 ft) high bronze sculpture at the main entrance that comprises a couple naked black male and female statues gazing to the sky – symbolic of the triumphant rise from slavery.

-- Royal Botanical Gardens at Hope (aka Hope Gardens) is a national attraction.
-Hope Gardens are part of 809 hectares (2,000 acres) of land ranking it the biggest botanical garden in the English-speaking Caribbean.
+- Royal Botanical Gardens (aka Hope Gardens) is a national attraction.
+Sized 809 hectares (2000 acres), it is ranked the biggest botanical garden in the English-speaking Caribbean.

-- Historically, Kingston waterfront was Jamaica's main seaport with many finger piers used for docking by passenger liners and cargo ships.
-With containerization of freight, the port moved to Newport West.
+Kingston was Jamaica's main seaport with numerous finger piers used for docking by passenger and cargo ships.
+With freight containerization (shipping TEU containers on large boxships), the seaport moved to Newport West.

 Kingston cruise terminal